ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/local-plugins-customization.md

 Generate a new plugin: `cd /path/to/myDevelopmentProject && strapi generate:plugin my-plugin`

-::: tip NOTE
+::: tip 注意
 After you have successfully generated a plugin, you need to run `strapi build` which adds the new plugin to the admin panel.
 :::

 ## Plugin Folders and Files Architecture